 - Scar, while an effectively calculating villain, by his own admission, didn't really inherit the brawn of his family, and when confronted by Simba, starts to beg pitifully for his life.
 It turns out to be an I Surrender, Suckers however, and he gives Simba a legitimately epic Last Villain Stand which he very nearly wins.
 He really wanted to be king — and when that failed he pulled a Defensive Feint Trap on the hyenas and, Sore Loser that he was, went for The Last Dance — which, three fighters on one scrawny opponent, went about as well as one would expect.

 - Disney's Beauty and the Beast has the villain Gaston, who starts out as just a vain, preening buffoon, certainly malicious, but more ridiculous than anything else.
-Then he incites a riot and leads a lynch mob against The Beast, and very nearly kills him.
+Then he threatens to have Belle's father thrown into an insane asylum unless she marries him, and incites a riot and leads a lynch mob against The Beast after learning that Belle has feelings for him, and very nearly kills him.

 - Cars has Chick Hicks, who is constantly losing to his rival Strip "The King" Weathers, and during the climax, he almost killed the King!